hasindu2008/sigtk/README.md

 # sigtk

 A simple toolkit written for performing various operations on nanopore raw signal data.  *sigtk* is single threaded and is not optimised for performance.
 The intended use is to perform operations on relatively smaller datasets for learning purposes and eyeballing.
+Also, serves as examples for getting started with writing C programmes for nanopore signal analysis with BLOW5.
+The documentation is very brief at the moment, so just open an issue to get something clarified.

 ## Building